automl/neps/docs/reference/analyse.md

 To enable live logging of the incumbent trajectory, use the `write_summary_incumbent` argument when initializing `ConfigWriter`.

+If a user only wishes to log the incumbent and does not want a specific writer for each configuration (i.e., no other logging in the run pipeline), they should simply trigger the `neps.tblogger.WriteIncumbent()` function in their run pipeline

 ## Example Usage

 Below is an example implementation of the `ConfigWriter` for logging metrics during the training process: